Notion vs ClickUp for Virtual Assistants: The Complete Comparison Guide (2026)

 Primary operational mode: execution (70-80% of daily time spent on task work).

-Correct primary tool: ClickUp Rationale: the work is task-centric.
+Correct primary tool: ClickUp.
+The work is task-centric.
 Native task statuses, recurring tasks, automated reminders, and cross-client task views directly address the daily operational structure.
 Notion as secondary tool for SOPs and client reference documentation.

 Profile 2 — The Content VA